dkvz/electron-blog-authoring/README.md

 ## TODO
 - [ ] We can't Ctrl + Z the insert paragraph thing.
 We should be able to.
 Maybe by sending an editor event?
+- [ ] We should style disabled inputs, they appear the same right now.
 - [ ] I should change all my uses of the name elsewhere by a call to app.getName().
 - [ ] Pressing escape in the search box should call the onClose event to hide it.
 - [ ] Since searching uses regex, determining the length of the search string is erratic, so I use the length of the regex string to highlight the text, but that might be the wrong size.
 We may want to think on that one day.